wkaisertexas/videospeed/README.md

 # The science of accelerated playback

+### Literally Just a Note to Myself of What I Want to Do

+So, there is this great program called [jumpcutter](https://github.com/carykh/jumpcutter.git).
+The only issue with it is it is slow.
+It just splits the video into segments and then goes from there.
+I want to expand upon this video speed player, and try to use the native HTML5 API to speed up or slow down video and audio playback.
+This will allow for the faster ingestation of content without taking hours to render.

 **TL;DR: faster playback translates to better engagement and retention.**

 Average adult reads prose text at